Hermann Kastner

 Hermann Kastner (1886–1957) was a German politician and served as the deputy prime minister of East Germany between 1949 and 1950.
-He cofounded Liberal Democratic Party of Germany (LDPD).
+He co-founded the Liberal Democratic Party of Germany (LDPD).
 He defected and obtained political asylum from West Germany shortly before he died in Munich.

 Early life and education

 Kastner was born in Berlin on 25 October 1886.
 His father was a teacher.
 After graduating from a high school in Berlin in 1904 he received a degree in law and economics from the University of Berlin in 1908.
 Next year he obtained his doctorate degree in law from the University of Jena with a dissertation on the Reich Vaccination Law of 1874.
-In his thesis Kastner adopted a liberal approach towards the vaccination laws arguing that compulsory vaccination should be removed and that those who did not want to be vaccinated should only be charged an amount of money.
+In his thesis Kastner adopted a liberal approach towards the vaccination laws arguing that compulsory vaccination should be abolishee and that those who did not want to be vaccinated should only be fined an amount of money.